RafsanQ/awe-chat/README.md

 For windows, refer to this [discussion](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows).

-If you still do not wish to install it, refer to `server/Makefile` and simply run the respective commands listed there. <br />
+If you still do not wish to install it, refer to `server/Makefile` and simply run the respective commands listed there.

-2. If you do not have go-migrate installed, install it from [here](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate). <br />
+2. If you do not have go-migrate installed, install it from [here](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate).

-3. Clone the repository and go inside the server directory. <br />
+3. Clone the repository and go inside the server directory.

 ```bash
 cd server